Lleision ap Thomas

 Lleision ap Thomas or Llyson Thomas etc. (Note: His name is variously spelled Llyson, Leisan, Lesan, Leyshon, Leyson, Lleison, Llysan, and sometimes Thomas Llyson rather than Llyson Thomas.) (died c.
 1541) was the last abbot of Neath in West Glamorgan, Wales.

 He was one of the most influential Cistercians in Wales in the period before the Dissolution of the Monasteries.

-He is widely rumoured to have settled as a farmer in the upper Swansea valley, raising a family who remain in the locality of the name Leyshon.

 Abbot of Neath

 Lleision ap Thomas succeeded John ap Hywel (Hoell), who is mentioned as Abbot of Neath in 1507.

 Lleision is mentioned as abbot on 28 January 1510.

 He studied at the University of Oxford and obtained the degrees of B.Can.L. in 1511 and B.D. in 1512.

 In 1513 Lleision was appointed to a commission of the peace that met at Cardiff.

 He was named Reformator of the Cistercian Order for Wales, and was noted for his zealous activity.

 In 1517 he was named a definitor for the family of Clairvaux, and in 1518 became a definitor for the lineage of Cîteaux.

 He visited Paris in 1521 in connection with work for the Order.

 In 1532 King Henry VIII of England appointed Lleision to replace the Abbot of Chaâlis as one of five abbots on a visitation of England and Wales.

 In 1532 he was said to hold the leading position in public life of Gower, and played a major role in handling disputes between the English and Welsh portions of this district.

 He was also charged that year with restoring the college of Saint Bernard in Oxford.

 Llyson, Abbot of Nethe, Lewis, Abbot of Morgo, and others were named in a commission of the peace on 24 February 1536.